MarkovD/TrainingNexus/LAB02/LAB02_instruction.md

 Po11             Root FWD 1         128.4106 (vPC) P2p
 ```

-The status is now _FWD_, coherently with the new logical topology that does not have loops anymore thanks to the Dual-Sided vPC configuration.
+The status is now _FWD_, coherently with the new logical topology: there are no loops anymore thanks to the Dual-Sided vPC configuration.

 ## Conclusions